ujr/wildmatch/README.md

 - hidden files: leading dot is only matched by leading dot
 - utf-8: multibyte encoding, possibility for invalid encoding

+### Character Classes

+Pattern characters enclosed in squere brackets like `[abc]` are known as character classes.
+They match any single character from the class; all other characters to not match.
+Two characters in a class separated by a dash like `0-9` denote the range of all characters between the two.
+The extension depends on the character set, but at least with ASCII, e.g. `[0-9A-Fa-f]` denotes the set of all hex characters `0123456789ABCDEFabcdef`.
+To include a literal dash in the character class, place it at the very beginning of the very end of the class.
+If a character class begins with a `!` (in some implementations also with a `^`), then the class matches any single character that is not in the class.

+A practical consideration is how to deal with unclosed character classes like `[abc`.
+While an error is a possible solution, it is probably more useful to treat such constructs as ordinary pattern characters.
+File [iterative.c](./iterative.c) has an implementation.

 ## Comparison to Regular Expressions

 Wildcard pattern matching is different from and simpler